 We provide mission-critical mobile satellite products and services to all military branches of the DoD as well as other U.S. government departments and agencies.
 These users require voice and two-way data capability with global coverage, low latency, mobility and security and often operate in areas where no other terrestrial or wireless means of communications are available.
 We believe we are well-positioned to satisfy demand from these users.
 Our 9505A satellite handset is the only commercial, mobile handheld satellite phone that is capable of Type I encryption accredited by the U.S. National Security Agency for Top Secret voice communications.
-In addition, the DoD has made significant investments in a dedicated gateway that provides operational security and allows users of encrypted DoD handsets to communicate securely with other U.S. government communications equipment.
+In addition, the DoD continues to make significant investments in a dedicated gateway that provides operational security and allows users of encrypted DoD handsets to communicate securely with other U.S. government communications equipment.
 These investments include upgrading the gateway to take advantage of the enhanced capabilities of Iridium NEXT.
 This gateway is only compatible with our satellite network.

-We provide Iridium airtime and airtime support to U.S. government and other authorized customers pursuant to our five-year EMSS contract, effective as of October 22, 2013.
+We provide Iridium airtime and airtime support to U.S. government and other authorized customers pursuant to our five-year EMSS contract, which was effective as of October 22, 2013.
 Under the terms of this agreement, authorized customers utilize Iridium airtime services, provided through the DoD's dedicated gateway.
-These services include unlimited global secure and unsecure voice, low and high-speed data, paging, broadcast, and distributed tactical communications system, or DTCS, services for an unlimited number of DoD and other federal subscribers.
-The fixed-price rates in each of the five contract years, which run from October 22 through the following October 21 of each year, are \$64 million and \$72 million in years one and two, respectively, and \$88 million in each of the years three through five.
+These services include unlimited global secure and unsecure voice, low and high-speed data, paging, broadcast, and DTCS services for an unlimited number of DoD and other federal subscribers.
+Other services may be purchased at an additional cost.
+The fixed-price rate for the remaining contract years, which run from October 22 through the following October 21 of each year, is \$88 million per year.
 While we sell airtime directly to the U.S. government for resale to end users, our hardware products are sold to U.S. government customers through our network of distributors, which typically integrate them with other products and technologies.
 Pursuant to federal acquisition regulations, the U.S. government may terminate the EMSS contract, in whole or in part, at any time.

 We also provide maintenance services for the DoD gateway pursuant to our Gateway Maintenance and Support Services, or GMSS, contract managed by DISA.
-This agreement, effective September 2013, provides for a one-year base term and up to four additional one-year options exercisable at the election of the U.S. government, the first two of which have been exercised.
+This agreement, effective September 2013, provides for a one-year base term and up to four additional one-year options exercisable at the election of the U.S. government, the first three of which have been exercised.
 If the U.S. government elects to exercise all available one-year options, the total value of the contract to us would be approximately \$38 million.
 The U.S. government may terminate the GMSS contract, in whole or in part, at any time.

 In October 2012, we were also awarded a five-year indefinite-delivery/indefinite-quantity contract from DISA to upgrade the DoD gateway and ensure its compatibility with Iridium NEXT.
-This contract has a one-year base period and four one-year options, the first three of which have been exercised, and has a maximum potential value of \$47 million to us over the full five-year period, if all options are exercised.
+This contract has a one-year base period and four one-year options, all of which have been exercised, and has a value of \$47 million to us over the full five-year period.